 While there is a progression to how the left hand is taught in Modern Arnis, it simply comes down to a willingness to practice it as much as possible.

-While you have the stick in your left hand, you’re practicing your right check hand as well.
+While you have the stick in your left hand, you’re also practicing your right check hand.

 With this in mind, here are seven great ways to train with the left: